News

 The realization hit him hard—perhaps his migraine was more than just a physical ailment.
 Could there be a connection between his current state and the virtues, or lack thereof, he discussed so often lately at work?

-Corson decided it was time to embark on a personal journey towards greater honesty—both with himself and others.
+Corson decided it was time to embark on a personal journey toward greater honesty—both with himself and others.

 He began documenting each time he was dishonest or misleading and would later reflect on how he could improve.
 He also dove deep into scientific literature on the health benefits of honesty.